 Weston-super-Mare’s tourist information office is easy to find, over the road from the seafront, close to the pier.
 You can pick up good maps and plenty of information on the town’s attractions.

 Opposite the tourist information office, the Grand Pier is the central landmark on Weston-super-Mare’s seafront.
 The original pier was destroyed in a fire in 2008 and was rebuilt in a modern style, still offering the typical seaside entertainment of arcade games and sea views.
 Strolling along the pier and back makes a pleasing promenade, although if you’re tired or lazy there is also a mini-train service along the length of the boards.
-If you like the noisy excitement of the arcade and the funfair, you’ll enjoy the pier’s attractions: gambling machines as well as funfair-type rides and shooting ranges.
+If you like the noisy excitement of the arcade and the funfair, you’ll enjoy the pier’s attractions: gambling machines as well as funfair-type rides.
+There’s an admission fee, and most of the attractions cost extra.
 It may be an expensive way to have fun, but for many this is an essential part of the seaside resort experience.
-If you prefer a quieter experience, you can simply do a circuit of the pavilion to admire the views from the pier, over Brean Down in one direction, across the waters to Wales, and along the shore to the white curves of the older parts of Weston.
+If you prefer a quieter experience, you can relax on the decking alongside the pavilion to admire the views from the pier, over Brean Down in one direction, across the waters to Wales, and along the shore to the white curves of the older parts of Weston.
+There are some café tables for a calmer enjoyment of sea breezes and views.

 If you want to see further than the centre of Weston, there is an open top bus service (in season) which runs along the coast to Sand Bay, making a pleasant excursion.
 Active visitors will find good walking opportunities in either direction along the coast.
 There are also boat trips to the nature reserve of Steep Holm Island, a small rocky island in the Bristol Channel.

 For more traditional seaside activities, you could visit the town’s aquarium, play a round on a putting green, enjoy chips on the seafront, and watch (or have a go at) wind sports, volleyball and kite-flying.
-Most adult residents of Bath and Bristol probably have fond memories of childhood trips riding on the donkeys at Weston-super-Mare.
+Most adult residents of Bath and Bristol probably have fond memories of childhood trips to the beach and riding on the donkeys at Weston-super-Mare.
+The tradition of donkey rides on the beach goes back to the 19th century.

 Weston is good at catering for its visitors – there are plenty of facilities including fine public toilets, drinking water taps and free organised children’s activities in the summer holidays.